-Detectives from the Metropolitan Police Department’s Homicide Branch are investigating a fatal shooting which occurred in the Unit block of S Street, Northeast.
+Detectives from the Metropolitan Police Department’s Homicide Branch are investigating a fatal shooting which occurred in the 400 block of 18th Street, Northeast.

-The decedent is identified as 21-year-old Dontel Price of Northeast, Washington, DC.
+The decedent is identified as 45 year-old Lawrence David Phillips of Southeast, Washington, DC.

 The Metropolitan Police Department currently offers a reward of up to $25,000 to anyone that provides information which leads to the arrest and conviction of the person or persons wanted for any homicide committed in the District of Columbia.
 Anyone with information about this case is asked to call the police at (202) 727-9099.
 Additionally, anonymous information may be submitted to the department’s TEXT TIP LINE by text messaging 50411.

 Lots of cops swarming the area from the NoMa metro to the dc schools building at 3rd and R St NE.
 Apparently three people jumped a cyclist and beat him.
 When I walked by I could see a fair amount of blood and the victim had obvious head wounds.
 They just took the victim to the hospital by ambulance.